 All media representatives covering an activity inside the buildings of the National Assembly must observe the following rules, whether or not they are members of the Québec Parliament Press Gallery.
 These rules were drawn up by the President of the Assembly in collaboration with the board of directors of the Press Gallery.

-For more on these rules, contact the Communications and Educational Programs Directorate of the Assembly.
+For more on these rules, contact the Assembly’s Communications, Educational Programs and Visitor Services Directorate.

 - Québec City area: 418-643-1992

 - ID card (for members of the Press Gallery) or temporary accreditation is mandatory.

 - Identification of radio or television stations on microphones is prohibited.

 - Media activities must never

 - interfere with order or decorum, proper conduct of activities or free movement of people